Relaxation itself can be helpful in many circumstances, including:

 How will relaxed muscles feel?

-In a competition situation an athlete will either be:
+In a competition situation, an athlete will either be:

-There are a number of relaxation techniques that have the following characteristics:
+Many relaxation techniques have the following characteristics:

 Regardless of which technique is used, the following two conditions need to exist if the technique is to be learned:

 The Centering technique was developed by the Tibetan Monks over 2000 years ago.
 Centring requires you to focus on the centre of your body, the area just behind your naval button.
 The technique has a calming and controlling effect, providing an effective way to manage anxiety.